texture-not-found/badapple-ti84plus/README.md

-# Bad Apple for TI-84
+# Bad Apple!! for the regular TI-84 Plus
-This is the source code for the Bad Apple demo for TI-84, which plays back the entire 3:40 Bad Apple video on a TI-83+/84+ SE calculator.
-Video: https://www.youtube.com/watch?v=6pAeWf3NPNU
+This is a fork of the [original Bad Apple demo for the TI-84 Plus Silver Edition](https://github.com/fb39ca4/badapple-ti84), which plays back the entire 3:40 Bad Apple video.
+Because the regular TI-84 Plus doesn't have enough storage and memory, I used it in [my version](https://youtu.be/XITppCcJXn0) for the sound only.

 The source code includes both the playback code, written in Z80 assembly, and encoders for the video and audio, written in Python.